Greener energy supplies and renewables are a central element in your net zero journey

 The greatest benefits are delivered through onsite PPA arrangements.
-Giving you renewable energy with no third party charges – the network costs, levies and taxes that make up the majority of your energy bills – the power generation assetis physically installed and commissioned “behind” the metering point of an energy consumer.
-These are precisely specified to suit a site’s real-life demand and usage profile.
-Any excess energy generated can be also sold back to the market and is exported via your normal network connection.
-Energy generated can be sleeved into your existing supply contracts, offsetting the amount of energy usually taken from the grid.
+Giving you renewable energy with no third party charges, power generation assets are physically installed and commissioned “behind” the metering point of an energy consumer.
+These are precisely specified to meet a site’s real-life demand and profile.
+If you generate excess energy, it can be also sold back to the market and exported via your normal network connection.
+Energy generated can be sleeved into existing supply contracts.

 The Consultus Net Zero Pathway tool enables you to understand how private wire and PPAs can fit within your net zero mix.

 We can then help with planning, evaluating site options, feasibility studies, investment grade audits (IGAs), carbon emission impact reports, analysis of cost savings, Board Packs, project management, network upgrades, funding, and tendering and settlement – all in line with your precise requirements.